6 STEPS TO PREPARING A SUSTAINABILITY REPORT

-The infographic is one of the most valuable tools you can use when reporting on numbers.
-Read through data and information and develop ways to visually showcase that data.
-You may use the Report Adviser tool to a find strong solution for the design, as well as on GRI indicators or Material topics, both typical reporting elements.
+Infographics are one of the most valuable tools to use when reporting numbers.
+Read through data and information; develop ways to showcase data.
+You may use the Report Adviser tool to find a solution for the design, as well as on GRI indicators or Material topics, both typical reporting elements.

 Create charts or graphs to show the impact of data in the report.
 For example, instead of writing out the numbers in paragraph format, icons can be used to show demographic information.
 This format is easier to understand and creates a visual element that draws the user into the information.

 Every piece of information in your report should be linked and contained in a way that makes it easy to understand.
-Break down a complicated document, such as an annual report, into chunks of information (or chapters) that have a natural fit and flow.
+Break down a complicated document, such as an annual report, into chapters of information that naturally fit and flow.

-Focus on a cover for your report.
-Design a cover and a few introductory pages that tell a story before you get into the numbers.
+Design a cover for your report, alongside a few introductory pages that tell a story before you get into the numbers.

 You may also consider producing an interactive web version of your report.
-This provides much more technological opportunities for visualization and real-life presentation of information.
-The report becomes available in one click and, even more important, each new visitor provides an opportunity for you to engage, inform, and create a new informal “ambassador” for your product.
+This provides many more opportunities for visualization and real-life presentation of information.
+The report becomes available in one click and, even more importantly, each new visitor provides an opportunity for you to engage, inform, and create a new informal “ambassador” for your product.

-Usually the process of preparation of web interactive reports starts just after your printed version is complete.
-If you are interested in preparing a web version, and/or you want to make a joint presentation of both the printed and online interactive versions of the Report, please save extra time (up to a month).
+Usually the preparation of web interactive reports starts just after completion of a printed version.
+If you are interested in preparing a web version, or you want to make a joint presentation of both the printed and online interactive versions of the Report, earmark extra time, because the process can take up to a month.

-- Make the report interactive through dynamic content which will encourage readers to engage with your report.
+- Make the report interactive through dynamic content which encourages readers to engage with it.

 STEP 6 REPORT’S PUBLICATION AND COMMUNICATION TO STAKEHOLDERS

-Many businesses still produce a traditional printed sustainability report or a PDF version of the report online.
-At the same time, communicating the reports through social media has also become very popular.
+Traditionally, businesses produce a printed sustainability report or an online, PDF version.
+Communicating reports through social media has also become very popular.

-Promote the report to your stakeholders; these are all of the people who have a major interest in the company's success and long-term growth, including board members, senior managers, key clients or customers and investors.
-The report should be an effective instrument for stakeholder engagement.
-Reports can be distributed in electronic form or featured on a business's website so that a wider range of stakeholders can easily access it.
+Promote the report to your stakeholders such as board members, senior managers, key clients or customers and investors.
+These are all of the people who have a major interest in the company's success and long-term growth.
+Reports should be an effective instrument for stakeholder engagement.
+They can be distributed in electronic form or featured on a business's website so that a wider range of stakeholders can easily access it.

-To plan the promotion campaign for your sustainability report, involve your communication team.
+To plan a promotion campaign for your sustainability report, involve your communication team.
 Identify how you can communicate the report to key audiences.
-What will be the key messages to gain their attention (e.g. offering product incentives, discussing hot topics, educating on complicated topics)?
+What will be the key messages to focus their attention (e.g. offering product incentives, discussing hot topics, educating on complicated topics)?

-Choose the media: Emailing or sharing a report with key stakeholders from a personal address will often be well received, but also consider variety of options to promote the report to broader audiences:
+Choose the media format.
+Emailing or sharing a report with key stakeholders from a personal address is often well received, but also consider variety of options to promote the report to broader audiences:

 - press release